TheRacetrack/racetrack/docs/development/using-plugins.md

   it takes the ZIP file from the specific release.
   Pay attention to omit `https://` part.

-In first place, choose the current remote address so you can omit `--remote` parameter later on:
+In first place, choose the current remote address, so you can omit `--remote` parameter later on:
 ```shell
 racetrack set remote http://127.0.0.1:7002 # use local kind setup
 ```